 Forestry & Wildlife Habitat Management - Manchester State Forest

 Brown Water Ecosystems, Rocky Shoals Spider Lilies - Landsford Canal State Park

 Graduation Ceremony/Rain Date - Sesquicentennial State Park

-When: 12 classes are held during each session - the next session will be held in Spring 2019, beginning mid-March, meeting every Friday through late May/early June.
+When: 12 classes are held during each session - the next session will be held in Spring 2019, beginning March 15th, meeting every Friday through May 31st.
 At this time, only one session is held each year, in the spring.
-Sign up to receive information about the next class through the form below.

 Classes generally begin at 9:00 am at varying locations listed above.
 Ending times may vary depending on the field trip, but generally between 1:00-3:00 pm.
 Classes will be held rain or shine.